ludemannc/Tier_1_2_crop_coefficients/README_LUDEMANN_CROP_DATA_2023.md

 	A. If yes, name of file(s) that was updated: All files were updated.
 		i.
 Why was the file updated?
 It was found that data from Roy et al (2004) for India (Table 29) referred to total uptake per unit crop product rather than nutrient concentration of crop products.
 Therefore data from India were excluded from estimates. ii.
 When was the file updated?
 1 March 2023

+Files were also updated in November 2023 in preparation for the 2023 update of the UN FAO Cropland Nutrient Budget.
+The following changes were made:
+-There was a change in the assumption used for converting nitrogen to protein concentrations for the Unkovich raw data.
+The original source  (Sinclair and De Wit 1975) mentioned they used a N:protein ratio of 6.67 instead of the 6.25 ratio originally assumed in the previous version of this dataset.

+-Code was updated to better utilize nutrient concentration data on a dry matter basis for filling in gaps in nutrient concentration on a fresh weight basis.

+-Overcome double up in Carrots data from the FAO (2020) raw data file.

+-Updated Cassava values in Fao (2020) raw data file as there was an error.
+Values for N,P and K removal for 20t of fresh weight cassava yield were used from http://nutrien-ekonomics.com/tools-to-calculate-fertilizer-needs/calculators/nutrient-removal/

+-In regular expression function to convert original crop names to item_code, "Grain, mixed" was given code 103 "Mixed grain" rather than 108 "Cereals, nes".

+-An error in the filter code (used to avoid double ups on data from the same primary source) was fixed.
+This resulted in more species being available while still avoiding duplicates of values from the same original source of data.